felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 ![](masters_diverged.svg){style="display:block; margin: auto;"}

 Which version of master should be accepted as correct?
-The situation can get a lot worse if you have many developers working at the same time.
+The situation can get worse if there are many developers working at the same time.
 How are all these developers supposed to agree on what the correct version of a branch should be?

 ## Follow an Origin